 The challenge comes when the group at the dog park gets too big.
 The situation becomes unpredictable, and the chance of dogfights increases.
 You don’t want your puppy to get caught in the middle.

 Pack mentality can potentially turn dangerous.
 Consider how peer pressure can sway a “good” teenager into rogue behavior.
-The same thing can happen with dogs.
+The same thing can happen with dogs, hindering your puppy’s development and even injuring your dog.

 Thinking the dog park is the only place to socialize

-Too many owners think a dog park is an easy option to socialize their dogs.
+Too many owners think a dog park is an easy option for socializing their dogs.
 Others fail to pay adequate attention to their dogs at the park.
 They get engrossed in conversation or spend too much time staring at their smartphones.

 In truth, the easiest way to socialize your dog is to go for regular walks.
 You will encounter new situations, people, and other dogs.